7 MINUTE READ

 "Just like in maps you first see an overview of how the path is and then go into step by step directions.
 I first want to know how the website is structured before going into the main sections” – Accessibility Expert 2

--> ARIA roles and tab order need improvement for test categories and filters
+• Set ARIA roles and tab order for test categories and filters

--> ALT text needed for all images and visual elements (e.g., charts)
+• Set ALT text for all images and visual elements

-The learnability study took way more time than I expected—time we probably could have spent iterating on designs.
-Looking back, the tool was actually pretty learnable by the second trial, so some of my early assumptions about the difficulty were a bit off.
+The learnability study took way more time than we expected time we probably could have spent iterating on designs.
+Some of my early assumptions about the difficulty were a bit off.
 It was a good reminder to keep testing assumptions early and often!

-Accessibility testing was definitely tougher than I anticipated.
-Especially testing for screen reader compatibility—everyone uses different tools and settings, which made it tricky to prepare fully.
+Everyone uses different screen reader tools and settings, which made it tricky to prepare fully.
 It really opened my eyes to how complex inclusive design and testing can be, and how important it is to build flexible, user-centered tools.